-The fundamental underlying structure within an operator's operations and management system, which provides a basis for its planning, procedures, and operational activities according to ICAO SARPs.
+The fundamental underlying structure within an operator's operations and management system, which provides a basis for its planning, procedures, and operational activities according to ICAO framework.

-Examine the operator's documentation to verify the presence and integrity of the operational framework.
 Review how the operator establishes, documents, maintains, and ensures the functionality of these frameworks.
 Ensure that the framework's documentation is comprehensive, easily accessible, updated regularly, and is in alignment with the operator's stated objectives and the ICAO SARPs.